-Borrowing heavily from its namesake and smaller iteration, the Cube, the CubePro is as much a rejig as an oversized reimagining of the original.
+Borrowing heavily from its namesake and smaller cousin, the Cube, the CubePro is as much a rejig as an oversized reimagining of the original.
 It retains the enclosed cuboid aesthetic reminiscent of a product designed by the darlings of Silicon Valley, Apple, with rounded contours, a sleek finish, and an overall look that screams professionalism.

 The CubePro is a perfectionist designer’s dream where every aspect of the printer has been thought out and optimized, down to details like the organized cable control systems, clean circuitry, the intelligent choice of component placement, and the overall ordered feel inside and outside of the casing.
 The same can be said for the hardware, which is of the highest caliber with no knock-off parts or cost saving omissions.

 The CubePro is one large printer, weighing in at 90.7 lbs and supported by a heavy-duty, industrial grade metal frame, surrounded by an all-over acrylic enclosure with glass panels on the front and back for easy print monitoring.
-The top cover is removable to allow access to the inner workings of the print head for easy filament replacement and repairs if needed.
+The top cover is removable to allow access to the inner workings of the print head for easy filament change and repairs if needed.
 We can’t stress how sturdy this printer looks – the weight and rigid frame ooze stability.

-The climate chamber is sealed and heated to offer a stable environment for prints free from the effects of environmental shifts in temperature.
-The sealed effect is partly achieved through attention to detail in the way the front panel is lined with acoustic insulating foam to prevent heat and noise escaping.
+The climate chamber is sealed and heated to offer a stable environment for prints free from the effects of environmental changes in temperature.
+The sealed effect is partly achieved through attention to detail in the way the front panel is lined with acoustic insulating foam to prevent heat and noise from escaping.

-The printer is among the safest on the market and is, in theory, ideal for an educational context or home office rather than a barebones kit destined for a chipboard workbench in a dusty garage.
+The printer is among the safest on the market and is, in theory, perfect for an educational context or home office rather than a barebones kit destined for a chipboard workbench in a dusty garage.